315+ Telescopes Ranked

 /5

-Meade’s Infinity 70AZ is a typical small, alt-azimuth mounted refractor offered at a low price to beginners.
-It is substantially better than many cheap, small telescopes I’ve encountered, which often suffer from shoddy optics, accessories, or both.
-I appreciate that the Infinity 70AZ comes with a nice set of accessories and provides me with acceptable views of the Moon and planets.
-However, it is substantially less capable than a 100mm reflector like the Orion SkyScanner or Zhumell Z100, and its mount/tripod are fairly subpar.
+Meade’s Infinity 70AZ was a typical small, alt-azimuth mounted refractor that was offered at a low price to beginners.
+It was substantially better than many cheap, small telescopes I encountered that often suffered from shoddy optics, accessories, or both.
+I used to appreciate that the Infinity 70AZ comes with a nice set of accessories and it provided me with acceptable views of the Moon and planets.
+However, it was substantially less capable than a 100mm reflector like the Zhumell Z100, and its mount/tripod were fairly subpar.

 Meade Infinity 70AZ Refractor Telescope